 Google has taken over Boston’s North Station with it’s new ad campaign.
-The ads are very Google esque, strait to the point with no fluff.
-Google has always had a talent for displaying information and doing so as simply as possible and nailed it with these advertisements.
+The ads are very Google esque, straight to the point with no fluff.
+They always have a talent for displaying information and doing so as simply as possible and nailed it with these advertisements.

-They also have taken the huge tablet-like screens and run their ads as if it were a mobile app using Google Docs.
+They also have taken the huge tablet-like screens and run their ads on them as if they were a mobile device using the actual Google Docs app.

 If I didn’t already use Google all the time there is no doubt this advertisement assault would at least make me curious.
 5 million companies apparently use it for everything.
 Companies I know and trust.
 Plus, it looks cool.

 All the services Google offers are free.
 All that money was spent and effort was put into making sure the world knows that they offer an array of premium products for free that millions of companies and people trust